isc-projects/kea/doc/sphinx/arm/install.rst

 Sysrepo 0.x
 -----------

-Kea versions earlier than 1.9.9 required Sysrepo 0.7.x and related libyang 0.x library to run, when optional support for NETCONF was enabled.
+Kea versions 1.9.9 and earlier required Sysrepo 0.7.x to run, when optional support for NETCONF was enabled.
 Kea versions 1.9.10 and later now require Sysrepo 1.4.x and related libyang 1.x library to run.
 The earlier Sysrepo versions are no longer supported.
 The latest Sysrepo 2.x version does not provide C++ bindings yet, and as such, is not usable for Kea yet.